-- Documentation for the current and for previous released versions of all GemTalk products, in PDF form. - Product download for the current and selected recent versions of GemTalk software.
+- Documentation for the current and for previous released versions of all GemTalk products, in PDF form. - Product download for the current and selected recent versions of GemTalk software. - ▶ Bugnotes, identifying performance issues or error conditions that you may encounter when using a GemTalk product. - TechTips, providing information and instructions that are not in the documentation.

-- Bugnotes, identifying performance issues or error conditions that you may encounter when using a GemTalk product. - ▶ TechTips, providing information and instructions that are not in the documentation. - Compatibility matrices, listing supported platforms for GemTalk product versions.
+▶ Compatibility matrices, listing supported platforms for GemTalk product versions.

-This material is updated regularly; we recommend checking this site on a regular basis.
+We recommend checking this site on a regular basis for the latest updates.